Conservative Prediction via Data-Driven Confidence Minimization: Analysis

 \section{Analysis}

-We now theoretically analyze the effect of the \ours{} objective on ID and OOD inputs.
+We now theoretically analyze the effect of the \ours{} objective on \known{} and \unknown{} inputs.
 We first show that for all test examples, the prediction confidence of \ours{} is a lower bound on the true confidence (\cref{prop:simplified_minimum}).
-Using this property, we then demonstrate that \ours{} can provably detect OOD examples by thresholding the predicted confidence (\cref{prop:simplified_main_result}).
+Using this property, we then demonstrate that \ours{} can provably detect \unknown{} examples similar to those in the uncertainty set with an appropriate threshold on predicted confidence (\cref{prop:simplified_main_result}).
 Detailed statements and proofs can be found in~\cref{app:theory}.

 We denote the true label distribution of input $x$ as $p_D(x)$; this distribution need not be a point mass on a single label.
 We further denote the maximum softmax probability of any distribution $p$ as $\MSP(p) \triangleq \max_i p_i$, and denote by $f_\lambda(x)$ the predictive distribution of the model that minimizes the expectation of our objective~\cref{eq:objective} with respect to the data distribution $y \sim p_D(x)$ for input $x$.
 Intuitively, the confidence minimization term in our objective function~\cref{eq:objective} forces the model to output low-confidence predictions on all datapoints, resulting in a more conservative model compared to one without this term.
 We formalize this intuition in the following proposition which relates the maximum softmax probabilities of $f_\lambda$ and $p_D$.